 Wesselmann, ASOS:

 This generation is used to getting everything it sees and wants immediately.
-So how do we this need?
+So how do we fulfill this need?
 Product sharing and product leasing.
 To afford something new, you (need to) sell the old.
 The products hardly lose value because they are on the market in small quantities, are well maintained and of high quality.
 We already have platforms like Stock X and Klekt.
 You have a virtual wardrobe that is filled with new items and you can lease those.
 In this paradigm, brands are required to make a product more durable.

 PARADIGM SHIFT: ENABLING SLOWER, MORE THOUGHTFUL CONSUMPTION